Switch Plan: 4.3/5 sur Trustpilot ⭐⭐⭐⭐

 You’ll also need to know your Meter Point Reference Number (MPRN), which identifies your home as a point of supply within the network.
 In most cases your MPRN will be clearly marked on your meter.

-If your contractor is unable to tell you which supplier your temporary contract is on, another option is to call your local Meter Point Administration Service (MPAS) to find out.
+If your contractor is unable to tell you which supplier your temporary contract is on, another option is to call your local Meter Point Administration Service (MPAS) to find out or check out our extensive guide here: Find my supplier.
 In the next table, you’ll find all the contacts for each local MPAS.

 |Region and Distributor||Telephone Number|